SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 6. Go to the sevice definition folder and right-click on your service definnition and choose “New Service Binding“.
 <br>![](/exercises/ex3/images/03_06_0060.png)

 7. Give the name as Z_UI_C_TRAVEL_U_XXX where XXX is your group number.
 Give a meaningful description.
-Make sure the binding type is ODATA V2 -UI.
+Make sure the binding type is OData V2 -UI.
 Click “Next“, then “Finish“.
 <br>![](/exercises/ex3/images/03_06_0070.png)

 8. In the service binding, click the “Activate“ button.